Last Updated on

 The tiny region Hessische Bergstraße takes its name from an old Roman trade route known as the strata Montana, or mountain road.
 It is a pretty landscape of vines and orchards scattered on hilly slopes famous for its colorful and fragrant springtime blossoms, the earliest in Germany.
 Riesling and Grauburgunder are the vines which are grown most here.
 The wines tend to be fragrant and rich, with more body and acidity and finesse similar to those of the Rheingau.

 Sachsen is Germany’s easternmost and one of the smallest wine-growing regions.
 Its recorded viticultural history dates from 1161 show parallel with other wine regions, where the Church and the aristocracy were the primary medieval property owners and responsible for the development of the vineyards.
 In addition to viticulture, their legacy includes a wealth of art and architectural gems throughout the region.
 Most of the vineyards are located between Dresden and Diesbar-Seusslitz, the northern end of the Saxon Wine Road.
 A few vineyards are being restored on the southern outskirts of Dresden and further south, in Pillnitz and Pirna, the gateway to Saxon’s Switzerland.
-Many of the small parcels are planted on steep, labor-intensive stone terraces.
+Many of the small parcels are planted on steep, labour-intensive stone terraces.
 The proximity of the Elbe River helps to temper the climate, but given this northerly location and growing conditions similar to those of Saale-Unstrut, it is not surprising that the early-ripening Müller-Thurgau predominates.
 In Sachen, the wines are marketed as varietals and nearly always vinified dry.

 The Rheingau is one of the most distinguished wine regions of the world.
 Moving from east to west, the fairly flat, dimpled landscape evolves into progressively steep slopes.
 It is a quietly beautiful region, rich in tradition.
 Early on, its medieval ecclesiastical and aristocratic wine-growers were associated with the noble Riesling grape and, in the 18th century, were credited for recognizing of the value of harvesting the crop at various stages of ripeness from which the Prädikate, or special attributes that denote wines of superior quality, evolved.
 Queen Victoria’s enthusiasm for Hochheim’s wines contributed to their popularity in England, where they, and ultimately, Rhine wines in general, were referred to as Hock.
 The world-renowned oenological research and teaching institutes in Geisenheim have contributed significantly to the extraordinarily high level of technical competence in the German wine industry today.
 Two grape varieties predominate the Riesling and the Spätburgunder.
-The former yields elegant wines with a refined and sometimes spicy fragrance; a fruity, pronounced acidity; and a rich flavor.
+The former yields elegant wines with a refined and sometimes spicy fragrance; a fruity, pronounced acidity; and a rich flavour.
 The Spätburgunder wines are velvety and medium- to full-bodied, with a bouquet and taste often compared with blackberries.

 German Wine: Grape Varieties